AN ITINERANT SURVEY FROM GIBRALTAR TO THE DARDANELLES

 An idiomatic architecture

 A few years ago, during a trip to Los Angeles, keen to discover the many modernist masterpieces dotted around the hills, we were struck by the charm and intelligence of the many residential complexes, condominiums, and other courtyard-based buildings which constitute, within its densest areas at least, the everyday reality of the Californian metropolis.
 Thinking ourselves admirers of Eames, Neutra, Schindler, we were actually in love with a very Californian lifestyle.
-These inventive and refined architects had certainly created genuine works, but nourished by a vernacular soil which in fact constituted (as we experienced in situ) the kernel of our initial attraction.
+These inventive and refined architects had certainly created genuine works, but nourished by a vernacular soil which constituted (as we experienced in situ) the kernel of our initial attraction.
 The risk of immoderate consumption of cosmopolitan references is the confusion of style and idiom ; while the first may easily be exported, the second often requires a conceptual adaptation which will transform an imported product into a situated construction.
 Our California is the Mediterranean, and the exploration on which we embarked, as a continuation of this discovery, has developed our taste for the idiom rather than the unique piece.

 From construction to situation : an architecture of resistance